 In July 1996, the Company purchased 76,470 shares of Class A Common Stock from Mr. Duncan at the then market price of \$8.125 per share.
-The shares were purchased for the purpose of funding Mr. Duncan's deferred compensation account under the Second Duncan Agreement, following his election to have the balance owed to him denominated in Class A Common Stock in lieu of cash.
-The Company is holding the shares in treasury until the shares are distributed to Mr. Duncan.
-The shares are not voted and may not be disposed of by the Company or Mr. Duncan.
-See "Management--Executive Compensation" and "--Employment and Deferred In March 1997, the Company purchased 3,687 shares of Class A Common Stock from Mr. Hughes at the then market price of \$7.75 per share.
-The shares were purchased for the purpose of funding Mr. Hughes's deferred compensation account under the Hughes Agreement.
+See "Management--Compensation Committee Interlocks and Insider Participation."
+In March 1997, the Company purchased 3,687 shares of Class A Common Stock from Mr. Hughes at the then market price of \$7.75 per share.
+The shares were purchased for the purpose of funding Mr. Hughes's deferred compensation account under the

+Hughes Agreement.
 The Company is holding the shares in treasury until they are distributed to Mr. Hughes.
 The shares are not voted and may not be disposed of by the Company or Mr. Hughes.
 See "Management--Executive Compensation" and "--Employment and Deferred Compensation Agreements."